 Figure C2: Future Secure and Probable Financing and Gaps (shared costs excluded)

-The analysis indicates Government of The Gambia co-financing of GAVI vaccine is relatively low, the Government will pay approximately 5% of all co-financed vaccines in 2017, and will remain around this level (less than 5% till 2021).
+The analysis in Fig C2 above indicates Government’s co-financing of GAVI vaccine is relatively low.
+The Government will continue to pay approximately 5% of all co-finance vaccines during the plan period.
 Thus GAVI remains the main provider of funds for new vaccines; this is noted in the development of the financing component of this document.
 Active engagement of partners and continued Government support is imperative.
 It is important to note however that, The Gambia has always met its co- financing obligations (The Gambia GAVI HSS, 2014).

 Figure C3: Immunization Sustainability Analysis and Selected Indicators (2017-2021)

-However, for sustainability of immunization services, the percent of Total Health Expenditure resource requirements for immunization in The Gambia will be 9.3% in 2017 (as in Figure C3), will reach a maximum of 12.1% in 2019 and then decrease to 9.3% in 2021.
+However, for sustainability of immunization services, the percentage of Government Health Expenditure resource requirements for immunization in The Gambia will be 9.3% in 2017 (as in Figure C3), will reach a maximum of 12.1% in 2019 and then decrease to 9.3% in 2021.
 Thus Government commitment moving forward is key.

 4.4 Financing and Financial Sustainability Strategies

-4.4.1 GAVI Graduation and Graduation Process
+4.4.1 Gavi Graduation and Graduation Process

-One of GAVI’s strategic goals is to “contribute to strengthening the capacity of integrated health systems to deliver immunisation”.
-The Government of Gambia has received various support from GAVI including Health System Strengthening (HSS) Cash Support of 2014 and the GAVI funded HPV demonstration (2014-2016) among others.
+One of Gavi’s strategic goals is to “contribute to strengthening the capacity of integrated health systems to deliver immunisation”.
+The Government of Gambia has received various support from Gavi including Health System Strengthening (HSS) Cash Support of 2014 and the Gavi funded HPV demonstration (2014-2016) among others.
 The country has received co-financing for DPT-Hib-HepB and PCV-13 since 2009 and Rota virus vaccine since 2013, with an expected final year of co-financing in 2021.

 4.4.2 Sustainability plan

-The Government of The Gambia is fully committed to improving the health and welfare of the entire population and has formulated policies and strategies for achieving this national goal and ranks health very high as a national priority ( as per the Programme for Accelerated Growth and Employment of The Gambia).
+The Government of The Gambia is fully committed to improving the health and welfare of the entire population, and has formulated policies and strategies for achieving this national goal and ranks health very high as a national priority ( as per the National Development Plan2018-2021).
 The Primary health care strategy which calls for stronger partnership and collaboration encompasses a large range of providers and services across the public, private and non-government sectors contributing to improved access to different segment of the population.
-The Ministry of Health and Social Welfare will use the PHC strategy to sustain the gains registered under the national immunization programme with the support of GAVI and other partners during the implementation period of the current cMYP.
+The Ministry of Health and Social Welfare will use the PHC strategy to sustain the gains registered under the national immunization programme with the support of Gavi and other partners during the implementation period of the current cMYP.

-The Ministry of Health and Social Welfare will continue to provide support from the national budget towards maintenance of transport and cold chain facilities (GAVI HSS, 2014) as well as the running cost of transport facilities (The Gambia GAVI HSS, 2014).
+The Ministry of Health and Social Welfare will continue to provide support from the national budget towards maintenance of transport and cold chain facilities as well as the running cost of transport facilities (The Gambia Gavi HSS, 2014).
 In addition, a cold van has been purchased for the distribution of vaccines routinely and during campaigns from ISS funds.

 The Government of The Gambia will continue to support capacity building for staff, pay salaries, allowances and fuel from the Gambia Local Fund (GLF).
 The Gambia has always met its co- financing obligations and this will be continued to enhance effective immunization service delivery during the implementation of the cMYP 2017-2021 (The Gambia GAVI HSS, 2014).